evolution-gaming/recruitment/frontend/Sokoban.md

 You are not required to develop a full "auto-solver" and can choose to just implement a UI and solve levels manually, or using partial "assistance" features.
 Nevertheless, we will be glad to review and discuss the "auto-solver" with you if you choose to implement one.

-We will appreciate if you use:
-* TypeScript
-* React and/or Canvas (2D or WebGL)
-* Redux or MobX for state management if you believe a state management library is useful for your solution.
-  However, we will review solutions using other technologies as well - you are free to pick technologies you are comfortable working with.

-If you chose any technologies or approaches with which you lack experience, please mention this in the description so that we can keep that in mind when reviewing your solution.

-The goal of this task is to demonstrate your skills in designing, structuring and writing code, especially:
-* Defining useful abstractions and achieving modularity and code reuse
-* Handling state.

-If possible, your design should be such that makes adding other similar games less difficult.